 However, recent studies done by Ohio University has started to show the benefits of a 6-hour workday.
 Taking physical and mental breaks throughout the day can lead to higher productivity rates, reduced work absentees, and overall more happiness in the workplace.

 Furthermore, flexible working hours are becoming a more regularly offered alternative to the traditional in-office working hours.
-In fact, using flexible hours has gained so much positive traction that in the UK employees are legally entitled to flexible working hours after their first 26 weeks with a company.
+Using flexible hours has gained so much positive traction that in the UK employees are legally entitled to flexible working hours after their first 26 weeks with a company.

-Flexible working hours offers working moms, night owls, and homebodies the ability to maintain a healthy work-life balance while still being productive and valuable to the company.
+Flexible working hours offer working moms, night owls, and homebodies the ability to maintain a healthy work-life balance while still being productive and valuable to the company.

 Employees can work outside the traditional office space, enjoying important life moments more often.
 Moreover, remote working is also becoming a popular option for employees that have to relocate away from the company or if they have to deal with long commutes.